LucDupAtGitHub/PDBP/README.md

 }
 ```
 Where the helper programs `isPositive`, `subtractOne`, `multiply` and `one` are what you expect.
-Add the helper programs to `trait FactorialTrait`, and add the corresponding functions to `object functionUtils` in `package examples.utils`.
+Add the helper programs to `trait FactorialTrait`, and add the corresponding specific functions to `object functionUtils` in `package examples.utils`.

 The definition above is, perhaps, the most concise *pointfree* definition of `factorial` one can think of.
 Remember that `` `let` `` creates a new result,
 `factorial(i-1)`, so that `multiply` can apply itself to `(i, factorial(i-1))`.
 Note that, in the explanation above, we introduced a *name* for the *point* `i` to explain what is going on behind the *pointfree* scenes.
 The `Dotty` definition above describes `factorial` at a somewhat higher level.
 Hopefully, after fully understanding the used programming capabilities, you will, eventually, agree that the pointfree program description of `factorial` above is as readable as the factorial programs that you are used to.